danrspencer/rosalynspencer/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 My Work'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        My focus is on creating education systems that allow every child to succeed.
+I’ve spent years researching alternative approaches to education, with a particular interest in small schools and human-scale learning environments.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        This work has included a nationwide study of alternative schools, which formed the basis of my book, Why I Started a Small School, and my Master’s Degree in Education by Research.

-        Please reach out to collaborate 😃
+        If you’re interested in discussing alternative approaches to education, I’d be delighted to hear from you.
     design:
       columns: '1'
   - block: collection